StarskyNY/Tkinter_Intro/README.md

 # Tkinter_Intro
-a small Tkinter app that coverts kg into grams,pounds &amp; ounces!
+Using the Tkinter library, this is a small light weight Tkinter app that converts kgs to grams, pounds and ounces.